-Many entrepreneurs believe that, regardless of formal education,
+Many entrepreneurs believe that, regardless of formal education, there is no substitute

 student-consultants, your business can have a student team (likely two members), which

 takes on a specific challenge in your business and brings knowledge from this course

 and other business education to bear on it for a period of 13 weeks.
 Students receive

 three hours of academic credit for the course and no monetary compensation for their

 work.
 The client receives free labor focused on the issue of its choosing, resulting

 in a deliverable which summarizes findings, conclusions, and recommendations.

 While the specific focus of the project undertaken by the student-consultants depends on the pressing issues of your business, the course is an opportunity for students to learn methods and processes for: gathering qualitative and quantitative information; scoping and estimating work and creating and executing project plans; practicing sound project management; and delivering and communicating professional-quality work.

 The content and direction of the project depends primarily on the client company's initial identification of needs.
 We encourage clients to identify a specific, meaningful challenge or gap in business strategy or operations that can benefit from research (primary or secondary) and exercise of basic business skills.
 In previous semesters, students have investigated competitors' advertising and marketing behaviors, created customer databases, researched regulatory issues, identified and validated markets for new products, and compiled intelligence on companies as potential partners for bringing new technologies to market.
 Results from previous projects have been incorporated into client-companies' marketing materials, commercialization plans, funding proposals, and conference presentations.